Full Resident: $310 (all meals, housing, materials)

 Additional camp information: Registration, check-in and check-out information, camp regulations, refund policy, and what to bring to camp

-Camp director Jeff Wettach has been on the camp staff for 27 years, 17 of them as director of the camp.
+Camp director Jeff Wettach has been on the camp staff for 30 years, 20 of them as director of the camp.
 He was the Luther men’s cross country coach from 1997-2004.
 Jeff is currently the Luther men’s and women’s head coach for track and field.
-This past season was his twenty ninth as head men’s coach and his ninth season leading the women’s team.
+This past season was his 32nd as head men’s coach and his 13th season leading the women’s team.
 Jeff was named the Iowa Conference coach of the Year in 1995.
-The 2013 men’s squad had 14 All-Conference (top three places) performers and 11 men received Iowa Conference All-Academic recognition.
-The women had 24 All-Conference performances and 19 women received All-Academic honors.
+The 2017 men’s squad had 8 All-Conference (top three places) performers and 17 men received Iowa Conference All-Academic recognition.
+The women had 2 All-Conference performances, and 15 women received All-Academic honors.
 A 1979 graduate of Luther, Jeff earned a master of arts degree from the University of Iowa.
-Since joining the Luther College Health, P.E., and Athletics Department in 1985, he has coached 485 All-Conference athletes, 98 conference champions, 99 NCAA meet qualifiers, and 38 NCAA All-Americans.
+Since joining the Luther College Health, P.E., and Athletics Department in 1985, he has coached 525 All-Conference athletes, 105 conference champions, 102 NCAA meet qualifiers, and 46 NCAA All-Americans.
 This includes the 2001 Indoor NCAA Champion men's distance medley relay team.

-Yarrow Pasche recently finished her tenth year as the women’s cross country and distance track coach at Luther College.
+Assistant Camp Director Yarrow Pasche recently finished her 13th year as the women’s cross country and distance track coach at Luther College.
 She continues to build on the strong tradition of women distance runners at Luther College.
-Her Luther women were second in the 2014 Iowa Conference Championships, and fifth of twenty seven teams in the Central Region Championships.
+Her Luther women were third in the 2017 Iowa Conference Championships.
 Likewise, she leads a great group of distance runners on the track in the spring that are among the best around.
 Coach Yarrow has been selected IIAC Coach of the Year three times and NCAA Central Region Coach of the Year twice.
 She is a graduate of Macalester College (MN) where she ran both cross country and track.
 She was a two-time All American in cross country and a four-time All American in the 1500m on the outdoor track.

 The Luther College Distance Running Camp includes a daily "coaches hour" in which staff members present topics such as training theory and progression, nutrition, goal-setting, and motivational topics.
 Each day also includes a master workout emphasizing a theme for the day: hill-training, threshold-pace training, trail running, interval training, hydro-training (water workout), and a long run.